Caldwell Jones

-Caldwell "Pops" Jones (August 4, 1950 – September 21, 2014) was an American professional basketball player.
+Caldwell "Pops" Jones Jr. (August 4, 1950 – September 21, 2014) was an American professional basketball player.

 Jones was drafted out of Albany State College by the Philadelphia 76ers with the 14th pick in the 1973 NBA draft.
 He played three seasons in the American Basketball Association (ABA) and 14 seasons in the National Basketball Association (NBA), most extensively with the 76ers.

 Jones led the ABA in blocked shots in the 1973–74 season, and played in the 1975 ABA All-Star Game.
 He shares (with Julius Keye) the ABA's all-time record for blocked shots in a game with 12.